Formula 1 Legend Jenson Button’s Girlfriend Brittny Ward Goes Topless

 The couple has been seen together on different occasions especially during racing events.
 They brought their relationship into the public limelight about three months after Jenson’s divorce with ex-wife Jessica Michibata who was also a model.
 The two had been dating on and off since 2009 but they got married in 2014.
 Unfortunately, they decided to call it quits after just one year.

 Ward showed her support to her boyfriend in November last year after he struck out during the Abu Dhabi Grand Prix.
 His McLaren racing car suffered a wishbone failure just 14 laps into the race.
-The formula 1 racing driver recently announced that he plans to end his Grand Prix career.
+The Formula 1 racing driver recently announced that he plans to end his Grand Prix career.
 He has been racing since 2000 and has participated in about 305 races.

 “I don’t think we’ve ever had a failure like this,” Jenson told his team.